KathrynLin/Game-Recommendation-System/README.md

 ### Twitch data

 - **Origin:** Twitch data is obtained using the Twitch API (https://dev.twitch.tv/docs/api/).
-Specifically, SearchCategory is used to search games by names, and GetVideos is used to get a list of videos of a given game.
+Specifically, `https://api.twitch.tv/helix` is used as the base API URL.
 - **Format:** JSON
-- **Cache:** Cache is the same as in "Steam data" section.
+- **Cache:** Since twich streams are real-time, no cache is needed.
 - **Data summary:**
   - *# records available:* All games on Twitch, over 10,000.
   - *# records retrieved:* Same order as `related_games`, roughly 270.
-  - *Description:* The `maps` field in the cache file contains mappings from steam app ID to Twitch app ID.
-The `videos` field containes a list of videos of a given game (indicated by the key) on twitch.
+  - *Description:* Each field is described as follows:
+    - `user_name`: The username of the streamer.
+    - `title`: The title or description of the stream.
+    - `viewer_count`: The number of viewers currently watching the stream.
+    - `language`: The language in which the stream is being broadcasted.
+    - `started_at`: The timestamp indicating when the stream started.
+    - `thumbnail_url`: The URL of the thumbnail image for the stream.
+    - `game_id`: The ID of the game being streamed.
+    - `game_name`: The name of the game being streamed.

 ### Obtaining API Access for Twitch and Steam Data